Skip to main content

 4. Boolean type.
 PostgreSQL has a real BOOLEAN type.
 MySQL's BOOLEAN is just TINYINT(1).

 6. LIMIT syntax.
-Both support LIMIT, but MySQL's LIMIT offset, count syntax does not work in PostgreSQL.
+Both support LIMIT, but MySQL's LIMIT offset, count syntax doesn't work in PostgreSQL.
 Use LIMIT count OFFSET offset instead (works in both).

 -- MySQL syntax